Catalin-Ripanu/HW5_SO2/README.md

 A simple datagram transport protocol - STP (SO2 Transport Protocol).

-Implemented, in the Linux kernel, a protocol called STP (SO2 Transport Protocol), at network and transport level, that works using datagrams (it is not connection-oriented and does not use flow-control elements).
+I've implemented, in the Linux kernel, a protocol called STP (SO2 Transport Protocol), at network and transport level, that works using datagrams (it is not connection-oriented and does not use flow-control elements).

 The STP protocol acts as a Transport layer protocol (port-based multiplexing) but operates at level 3 (Network) of the OSI stack, above the Data Link level.